openrport/openrport/README.md

 <a name="windows-client"></a>
 ### Run a Windows client
 On Microsoft Windows [download the latest client binary](https://github.com/cloudradar-monitoring/rport/releases/download/0.1.21/rport_0.1.21_Windows_x86_64.zip) and extract it ideally to `C:\Program Files\rport`.
 Rename the `rport.conf.example` to `rport.conf` and store it in `C:\Program Files\rport` too.
-Open the `rport.conf` file with a text exitor.
-On older Windows use an editor that supports unix line breaks, lilke [notepad++](https://notepad-plus-plus.org/).
+Open the `rport.conf` file with a text editor.
+On older Windows use an editor that supports unix line breaks, like [notepad++](https://notepad-plus-plus.org/).

 A very minimalistic client configuration `rport.conf` can look like this:
 ```